Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Visualizing the places your ancestor called home is a powerful tool in establishing his identity.
 In addition to showing where he lived, maps can illuminate how he lived.
 Was the area along a river used for transportation?
 Was it near a fort or on the outskirts of a city?
 Did mountains or other obstacles form a natural barrier to travel?

 Boundary changes over time affected which courthouse your ancestor went to and where you’ll find records today.
 City, county, state and territorial boundaries were in constant flux throughout much of the 18th and 19th centuries.
 Fortunately, these changes have been well documented.
 The Family Tree Historical Maps Book (Family Tree Books) is a handy resource for genealogists that shows changes in US states over time.
-Two websites that portray shifting state and county boundaries are the Newberry Library’s Atlas of Historical County Boundaries and MapofUS.org.
+Two websites that portray shifting state and county boundaries are the Newberry Library’s Atlas of Historical County Boundaries and Maps of US.

 Just when you’ve become comfortable with one locality, you might find your family members uprooted and migrated somewhere else.
 Pinpoint the new place on a map to see what kind of journey they undertook.
 Two towns in different states may be hundreds of miles apart—or sit on opposite banks of a river.
 Was the climate and terrain in the new location similar to that of the old one, or did your ancestor have to adapt to an entirely different environment?

 Maps not only show you distance and direction, but also suggest possible routes and methods of travel.
 Consider both when and where they moved.
-By studying historic roads, canals, and railways in conjunction with maps, it’s possible to get an idea of how your ancestor got from Point A to Point B.
+By studying historic roads, canals and railways in conjunction with maps, it’s possible to get an idea of how your ancestor got from Point A to Point B.

 Modern road maps showing political boundaries are a good place to start, but don’t stop there.
-Look for historical maps and atlases, as well as topographical or geological maps, railroad maps, township maps, Sanborn insurance maps, surveys, and town plats.
+Look for historical maps and atlases, as well as topographical or geological maps, railroad maps, township maps, Sanborn insurance maps, surveys and town plats.
 Local maps and atlases might even identify your ancestor’s land by name.
 To find maps, try the David Rumsey Map Collection or Google the place name along with the keyword map.

-5. Research Friends, Associates, Neighbors, and Extended Family
+5. Research Friends, Associates, Neighbors and Extended Family

 Cell phone providers know their customers rely on networks of friends and family.
 Our ancestors didn’t have cell phones, of course, but their networks played an important role in their lives.
 Friends, relatives, neighbors, church members, business associates and shopkeepers formed a community people lived within and relied upon.
 Exploring this community is one of the best ways to solidify your ancestor’s identity.